the lightweight pacifics

 It's probably true that you either love or hate Bulleid's Southern Railway Q1 class of 1942.

-The details of the full size Q1 are summarised elsewhere, and their only deficiency seems to have been inadequate braking for the long un-fitted freight trains Q1s were capable of hauling, but that shouldn't affect our smaller facsimiles.
+Details of the full size Q1 are summarised elsewhere, and their only deficiency seems to have been inadequate braking for the long un-fitted freight trains the Q1s were capable of hauling; but that shouldn't affect our smaller facsimiles.

 Perhaps rather sadly, a bit like original Ford motor cars - they were only available in 'black' . . .
-Hornby have gone one step further and offer their Q1 in 'black', and 'weathered black'; I'm sure larger models will become grimy soon enough !
+Hornby went one step further and offered their '00' gauge Q1 in 'black', and 'weathered black'; I'm sure larger examples become grimy all too soon.

 The recent Hornby model has raised the Q1's profile from relatively forgotten; though a Q1 did appear in t.v's.
 'Thomas and Friends', Series 9.